ansys/pyacp/README.rst

 Documentation
 -------------

-Full sphinx documentation at https://dev.acp.docs.pyansys.com.
+The PyACP documentation can be viewed online at https://dev.acp.docs.pyansys.com.

 Getting Started